 them.
 So when they write philosophy they'll follow this pro and con

 IV.
 Rise of the Mendicant Orders

-A. Franciscans, Spiritual renewal, renunciation of worldy goods e.g. Bonaventure, Scotus, Ockham
+A. Franciscans, Spiritual renewal, renunciation of worldy goods, e.g. Bonaventure, Scotus, (with these two you find Augustinian themes), Ockham

 B. Dominicans.
 Founded by St. Dominic as a teaching order with